-Algae-based materials: what they are, where they fit, and how to use them well
+Algae-based materials: what they are, where they fit,

 Intent: explain algae-based materials clearly and show where they make sense in real products.
 Benefit: practical use cases, sourcing basics, testing tips, and risk controls so pilots turn into durable, sustainable wins.